 Manything can work with IFTTT recipes, allowing you to automate it with other connected products and services.
 Some of the cool things you can do with IFTTT include:

 - Start recording by sending an SMS message.

 - Switch on your Manything camera on schedule.

 - Automate your lights, smart thermostats, and other connected devices with Manythings.

 Manything offers an optional cloud recording plan that allows you to save your videos in the cloud, and even go for optional continuous recording.

-Depending on the number of cameras you have, you can pay anywhere from $2.99 to $9.99 per month and store two days worth of videos on the cloud.
-If you want continuous recording, you will pay anywhere from $5.99 to $19.99 per month.
+Depending on the number of cameras you have, you can pay per month and store two days worth of videos on the cloud.
+If you want continuous recording, you will pay a bit higher per month.

 What you would like about Manything

 Manything allows you to repurpose your old mobile devices that are just lying around the house or gathering dust in a drawer somewhere.
-This means that you have an option other than buying a Wi-Fi camera that can cost anywhere from $100 or more.
+This means that you have an option other than buying a Wi-Fi camera that can cost more.

 What’s more, this free app has some neat features.
 In fact, it gives you some of the more advanced features such as motion zones, motion detection, and two-way communication.
 There are features that you would find on more advanced and more expensive security cameras out there.